mttmccb/mttmccb2.github.io/_posts/2016-04-09-starting-with-aurelia-i18n.md

 ```html
     <body aurelia-app="main">
 ```
-* Create a `locales` folder in the project root
+* Created a `locales` folder in the project root
-* For each locale create a new folder with it's name (e.g. `en`, `de`, ...)
+* For each locale created a new folder with it's name (e.g. `en`, `de`, ...)
-* In those subfolders create a file named `translation.json` which contains your language specific translations.
+* In those subfolders created a file named `translation.json` which contains your language specific translations.
 The en one looks like this, this contains all the strings that we're going to translate:

 ```javascript
     {